 Keep Your Dog Alive with Dog Safety Restraints

-Regardless of the type you choose, pat yourself on the back!
+Regardless of the type of dog seat belt you choose, pat yourself on the back!
 Whether you choose a dog seat belt/harness, a carrier, or a crate, your dog will be measurably safer – as will the other occupants of the car.

 It’s always tempting to let your dog sit on our lap or move freely about the car, but dog owners need to remember that keeping your dog in a safety restraint in a moving vehicle could be life saving.